 My first time trying fufu was in Cape Coast, the historical city known for its famous slave castle.
 There, my guide Isaac and I headed to Emma Locals Chop Bar and got some fufu in a gingery, reddish soup with a big piece of goat and some tuna.
 The sticky fufu was the perfect complement to the hot, flavor-filled soup and was wonderful with both the gamy goat and briny tuna.

 I tried fufu several more times as I made my way through the country, including in the city of Tamale near the end of my trip.
-There, the fufu came in an oily and mouthwatering peanut soup with chicken.
+There, the fufu came in an oily and mouthwatering peanut butter soup with chicken.
 I could not get enough of it!

 The rich, velvety soup blew my mind, so much that I realized later that I was eating it incorrectly!
 Traditionally, small bits of fufu are eaten by themselves with the soup and swallowed whole without chewing.
 The meat is eaten separately.
 That said, it was so good that eating it incorrectly was still a flavor explosion in my mouth!
 It’s easily one of my favorite Ghanaian foods to eat in Ghana.